Project487/make_sprocket/README.md

 # make_sprocket
-A Fusion 360 Python file to creat 8mm film sprockets
+A Fusion 360 Python file to create 8mm film sprockets

 From main menu:
 Tools/Add-Ins/Scripts and Add-ins/Create.